-Trimming any beard starts with symmetry (unless you’re going for a monkey tail beard style).
+Trimming any beard style starts with symmetry and the circle beard is no exception.
 With the circle beard, symmetry is very important.
 You’ll want a nice, full goatee that encircles your mouth and chin to form a spherical shape, but not too perfect, otherwise your beard may look “fake.”

 We’ll show you how to achieve the perfect circle beard that looks natural and effortless with our step-by-step guide below.

-The Circle Beard is a full goatee with a connecting mustache expertly shaped to form a circle shape.
+The Circle Beard is a round goatee with a connecting mustache expertly shaped to form a circle shape.
 The beard can be work long or short and typically includes a soul patch.

 These are some of the ways to wear a circle beard.
 We prefer the look with thicker hair around the chin and mouth.
 You may opt for a denser, longer mustache or even fade your beard out to your clean-shaven cheeks and jawlines.